GrinonBarrett/Taksidos/Core Rules/2=Combat/5=Special Actions.md

 #### Counterspell
 Reaction
-You attempt to counter a spell which specifially targets you or which is being cast by a creature within a number of yards equal to your [Prcp].
+You attempt to counter a spell which specifially targets you or which is being cast by a creature within a number of yards equal to your [Prcp] score.

 #### Dive for Cover
 Reaction
 In response to potentially being affected by an effect which would affect an area, a character may dive for cover by immediately moving to a position which is within a jump's distance.
 If they do, they are prone and vulnerable until the end of the next round.
 They then perform a [Rflx] save to determine if they even avoid the effect.
 This cannot be done if already prone.
 The DV is 21.
 A narrator may opt to simply allow a character to dive this way when not avoiding an effect, but we recommend reserving this for those particular occasions.
+If the effect would be an attack roll, the DV is instead the attack roll result.

 #### Dodge
 Reaction